Ordering, storing, and tracking inventory.

 For instance, repetitive warehousing operations can be made less arduous by harnessing warehouse automation technology.
 Think goods-to-person (GTP), pick-to-light (PLT), and voice picking systems.
 This frees up your staff’s time to focus on growing your sales.

-“My favorite aspect of ShipBob is how easy it is.
+“My favourite aspect of ShipBob is how easy it is.
 The software is pretty intuitive, and everything is where you think it would be.
 The ease of access and automation has helped us sell on our store.”

 Josh Hollings, Founder & CEO of Drop FX